 - Elastic - ½” (12mm) elastic for the waist.

 - Optional – Lace or ric-rac to decorate.
-Make sure the lace trim you choose is not scratchy on baby’s delicate skin.
+Make sure the lace trim you choose is not scratchy on the baby's delicate skin.

 - Safety pin for threading the elastic through the casing.